LogoLogo

 Starting an AI Server

-PySDK can be used to configure and launch an AI server.
-The AI server allows you to run AI inferences on this AI server host initiated from remote clients.
+Use PySDK to configure and launch an AI server.
+The server runs on your host and processes inference requests from remote clients.

-You can start AI server process multiple ways:
+You can start the AI server in several ways:

 • running AI server from a terminal directly on the host OS.